RedSiege/EDD/README.md

 ### Computer Information
-	getdomaincomputers - Get a list of all computers in the domain getdomaincontrollers - Gets a list of all domain controllers getdomainshares - Get a list of all accessible domain shares
+	getdomaincomputers - Get a list of all computers in the domain getdomaincontrollers - Gets a list of all domain controllers getdomainshares - Get a list of all domain shares getreadabledomainshares - Get a list of all readable domain shares

 ### User Information
 	getnetlocalgroupmember - Returns a list of all users in a local group on a remote system